Azure/MLAKSDeployment/README.md

 To set up your environment to run these notebooks, please follow these steps.

-1. Create a DSVM.
+1. Create a _Linux_ DSVM.
-2. In a bash shell on the DSVM, add your login to the docker group:
+2. In a bash shell on the DSVM, add your login to the `docker` group:
    ```
    sudo usermod -a -G docker <login>
    ```